Erwin ResinSolutions Facility

 Ion-exchange resins are used to purify the water in nuclear power plants.
 During this process, the resins remove radioactive isotopes from the water and then must be disposed of as radioactive waste.

 Yes.
-Radioactive resins of various concentrations have long been and will continue to be processed using THOR or alternative processes.
+Radioactive resins of various concentrations have long been and will continue to be processed using Steam Reforming or alternative processes.
 These processes are often referred to as blending, which is commonly done by radioactive waste processors and generators.
 Blending is not dilution.
 Dilution is defined as mixing clean material with radioactive waste.

 The resin is processed into a superior waste form that is proven to be highly stable and homogeneous, an ideal combination for disposal.